IBM/nodejs-itoolkit/docs/README.md

 describe([options])

-Adds `describe` element to the SqlCall object.
+Adds `describe` element to the iSql object.

 This element describes a parameter.